 There is no manual to a happy relationship, just like there’s no manual to raising children.
-I wish I read some books on the subject before I got involved in this relationship in order to better understand it.
+I wish I read some books on the subject before I fell in love with a single parent in order to better understand it.

 I admit I was scared.
 Terrified, actually.
 I became responsible for someone other than myself and my life changed in an instant.

-I never expected to be in this situation.
-I never thought I’d fall so deeply in love with someone who has already given life to a human.
-I sort of expected my life to go as planned.
-You know, like we all do.
+I never expected to be in this situation, or that I would fall so deeply in love with a single parent, someone who has already given life to a human.
+You expect life to go as planned, you know, like we all do.
 The plan that was dreamt up at age 12, when we were still hopelessly confused about life and love.
 Heck, most of us still are hopelessly confused.

 The plan was to fall madly in love with someone, and then have children together.
 To grow, to learn together, and to bond with your significant other and your baby.

-Some believe you are robbed of these experiences with your partner when you enter into a relationship like this.
+Some believe you are robbed of these experiences with your partner when you enter into a relationship where you love a single parent.
 I can say without a shadow of a doubt that it’s simply not true.

 I still get to experience every one of those wonderful feelings, I was never robbed.